mcarfagno/nd013-c1-vision/README.md

 The aim of this project is to leverage Tensorflow object detection pipeline to perform object detection on camera data from [Waymo](waimo.com/open) Urban driving dataset.
 Object detection is a powerful technique used in autonomous systems such as driverless cars to understand the surronding environment in planning and decision-making.

 ### Set up
-The experiments were performed on a machine with a nvidia GTX3080GPU using the Docker Container included in the `build` directory, see the included README.MD on how to build and run the container.
+The experiments were performed on a machine with a Nvidia GTX3080 GPU using the Docker Container included in the `build` directory, see the included README.MD on how to build and run the container.
 Keep in mind that in this guide I will refer to the paths used within the docker container.

 #### Download and Split data from Waymo
 The data is not included in this repo and has to be downloaded separately in order to reproduce the experiments.
 Make sure you have a google account registered to Waymo Open Dataset and you are logged in using `gsutils`.